Juan Pablo Sorín: International career

 Sorín made his Argentina debut in 1995.
 His first major tournament participation was at the 1999 Copa América, where Argentina were eliminated by eventual winners Brazil in the quarter-finals.

 Sorín was part of the Argentine squad in the 2002 FIFA World Cup held in Japan and South Korea.
 He played and started all three matches against Nigeria, England and Sweden.
-However the team performed poorly, and were eliminated in the group stage.
+After winning their opening match against Nigeria, the Argentine team lost a close match with England 1-0 and were only able to manage a draw with Sweden in their final group match and were eliminated early from the competition after being a pre-tournament favorite.

 Sorín played at the 2004 Copa América, scoring a goal in a 3–0 victory against Colombia.
 He started 5 out of 6 possible matches, missing the match against Uruguay.
 Argentina lost the final to Brazil 2–4 on penalties after a 2–2 draw following 90 minutes.
 The next year, Sorín played at the 2005 Confederations Cup.
 He played and started every match, as Argentina lost in the final to Brazil again 4–1.

 The Argentine squad was then rebuilt by José Pekerman and Sorín was made captain of his country for the 2006 FIFA World Cup in Germany.
 Sorín played an important role in the World Cup for Argentina as an effective attacking full-back.
 Argentina qualified for the second round after taking care of Ivory Coast (2–1) and crushing Serbia and Montenegro 6–0.
 After defeating Mexico in extra time, Argentina went on to the quarter-finals where they lost to hosts Germany on a penalty-shoot out.

 Style of play

-Sorín was a strong, versatile, and hardworking left-back, who could also play as a centre-back, or anywhere on the left wing, due to his passing and crossing ability with his left foot.
+Sorín was a strong, versatile and hardworking left-back, who could also play as a centre-back or anywhere on the left wing, due to his passing and crossing ability with his left foot.
 He had an eccentric style of play, and despite being played predominantly in defensive roles, he often made attacking runs into more offensive positions, where he used his technical skills and aggressive heading ability to great effect.